-Mount Skokomish & Mount Stone - SE Route & West Ridge, September 2013
+Mount Skokomish & Mount Stone - Southeast Route & West Ridge, September 2013

 Paul, Eli and I climbed Mount Skokomish and Mount Stone on a particularly gorgeous Sunday in September.
 Both peaks are accessed via the Putvin Trail located some 11.5 miles up the Hamma Hamma River Road (FS Road 25) and make for a pleasant if not strenuous day trip.